 To further complicate matters, each beat can be subdivided into smaller beats: a whole note can be divided into four quarter‑notes, those quarter‑notes can be divided again into thirds, eighths, sixteenths, etc. While there might be one big beat every 500ms, that 500ms can contain several subdivisions with syncopated placement.
 The space between a sixteenth‑note and a sixteenth‑note triplet is only about 40ms.

 Perhaps the most challenging example is a marching band.
 The average college marching band has about 220 musicians spread out across a football field.
 Players on the edges are literally separated by…well, a football field.
 For added difficulty, the distance between players constantly changes as they make different formations.
-Without a conductor, trying to perform in this kind of band would be impossible.
-For this reason, marching band musicians are generally instructed not to listen to each other for timing and to rely only on the conductor.
+For this reason, marching band musicians are taught to compensate for latency.

 Jamming online with multiple players, unfortunately, feels like being in different parts of a football field.
 Not only is the amount of delay different for each player, the latencies can fluctuate because of congestion and jitter on the public network.